Spain’s ten-year plan to put startups in the economic driving seat – TechCrunch

 “There’s no opposition of concepts at all,” Polo argues.
 “Spain is one of the most robust democracies in the world and that is something that is not us who are saying it — it’s the international rankings.
 And we have a rule of law.
 And in this case it’s a very clear case of someone who went across the limits that are established in legislation because the freedom of speech has limits of the rights of other people so it’s something that has nothing to do unfortunately with freedom of speech… The reason why Pablo Hasél is in jail is because he promoted terrorism.”

-Pressed further on how ‘jail time for tweets’ might look to an international audience, he reiterates a recent government statement that they do intend to reform the penal code.
+Pressed further on how “jail time for tweets” might look to an international audience, he reiterates a recent government statement that they do intend to reform the penal code.
 “There are very specific things that, yes, we want to reform.
 Because times have advanced,” he says, adding: “We are a more mature country than the one we were in the 1980s.
 And there are specific things that we want to change in the penal code — but they have nothing to do with the recent events.”

 Measures to change mindsets